Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Return

-With Windows Vista/7 the macro command SendKeys() -- which has the ability to send keystroke combinations to the program -- is effectively broken.
+Some users might be aware of the SendKeys() macro command.
+However, with Windows Vista and later Windows versions that macro command — which has the ability to send keystroke combinations to the program — is effectively broken.
 You have to disable the User Access Control (UAC) in those versions of Windows to make such text/symbol keystrokes work (script commands such as {Ctrl} or {Alt} still will not work).
 Disabling the UAC is something that is not generally recommended.

 Therefore ...

-Since the Sample Macro #2 above is designed to insert various accented letters, the letters were entered in the macro code's Type() commands with the numeric keypad using an <Alt+nnn> combination, as explained above.
+Since the Sample Macro #2 above is designed to insert various accented letters, the letters were entered in the macro code's Type() commands with the numeric keypad using an <Alt+nnn> combination (or by copying them from the Windows Character Map) as explained above.
 This technique works in most other word processors or text editors.

 However, you might want to know that there are alternative ways to create accented characters directly in the document without using a macro with Switch..CaseOf..Endswitch commands or one with pop-up dialog prompts, as demonstrated above.